After the November 5 election, the United States began to undergo a transition process with notable developments from both parties.

 Mr. Trump and Ms. Bondi at the White House in 2018.
 (Photo: Getty)

 “For too long, the Department of Justice has been a partisan weapon against me and other Republicans.
-That will no longer be the case.
-Pam will focus DOJ on its original purpose of fighting crime and making America safe again,” Trump wrote on Truth Social.
+No longer.
+Pam will focus the DOJ on its original purpose: fighting crime and making America safe again,” Trump wrote on Truth Social.

-In his second pick for attorney general, Mr. Trump has again chosen someone who supported him during impeachment.
+In his second pick for attorney general, Mr. Trump again chose someone who supported him during impeachment.
 Ms. Bondi was a senior adviser on Mr. Trump’s first impeachment defense team.

 While in Florida, she challenged many Obama-era policies, including the Affordable Care Act.
 She also defended the state's ban on same-sex marriage.